Skip to main content

 30°C = 86°F

-Using the approximation method: (30 × 2) + 30 = 90°F, which is close to the exact value of 86°F.
+Using the approximation method: (30 × 2) + 30 = 90°F, which is a close estimate for most Celsius to Fahrenheit calculator needs.

 At what temperature are Celsius and Fahrenheit equal?